 - Current information on important companion animal zoonoses and disease prevention

-- This program has been submitted (but not yet approved) for 8.5 hours of continuing education credit in jurisdictions which recognize AAVSB RACE approval; however participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery of continuing education.
+- This program was reviewed and approved by the AAVSB RACE program for 8.5 hours of continuing education (non-interactive on-line; veterinarians or veterinary technicians).
+Participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery of continuing education.
 Please contact the AAVSB RACE program if you have any comments/concerns regarding this program's validity or relevancy to the veterinary profession.

 Glenda Dvorak, DVM, MS, MPH, DACVPM

 Dr. Dvorak received her DVM from Iowa State University in 2001.
 She also holds a MS in Fisheries Biology/

 Aquaculture (1997), and a BS in Zoology (minor in Animal Ecology) (1995) also from Iowa State University.
 After practicing small animal medicine, she returned to school to complete her Master in Public Health degree from the University of Iowa in 2003, and became a Diplomate of the American College of Veterinary Preventive Medicine in 2007.
 Dr. Dvorak is currently the Assistant Director for the Center for Food Security and Public Health and a co-author and editor of Zoonoses: Protecting People and Their Pets textbook.
 Dr. Dvorak is involved in several local, state and national public health committees, including the One Health Commission Board of Directors, the Iowa Department of Public Health Preparedness Advisory Committee, and the Story County Board of Health.
 Dr. Dvorak has served as a technical consultant to the National Association of State Public Health Veterinarians, Veterinary Infection Control Committee since 2007 and has been the Chair of the Iowa Veterinary Medical Association Public Health Committee since 2008.

 Dr. Dvorak says, “Companion animals play an important role in the lives of people.
 Partnerships between human, veterinary and public health professionals are needed to raise awareness, enhance detection, and promote prevention of zoonotic diseases to protect the health of humans and pets.”